NLNOG/bgpfilterguide/guides/no_ixp_leaks.md

 Accepting Peering LAN prefixes can be especially dangerous when an IXP increases their Peering LAN subnet size.
 If the local IXP-connected router has the increased subnet size configured and a route with the older, more specific subnet is received via BGP this can lead to instability.

-When the IXP has created ROA's and (has not configured)[https://datatracker.ietf.org/doc/html/rfc9319] the maxLength attribute, [rejecting RPKI invalid routes](/guides/reject_invalids) offers sufficient protection.
+When the IXP has created ROAs and [has not configured](https://datatracker.ietf.org/doc/html/rfc9319) the maxLength attribute, [rejecting RPKI invalid routes](/guides/reject_invalids) offers sufficient protection.
 The examples below are meant for scenario's where there is no ROA, or in case you have not implemented RPKI ROV.

 # Configuration Examples